All-Pro

+History

-Beginning in the early 1920s, All-Pro teams have traditionally been assembled from press polls of individually voting sportswriters.
+Beginning in 1923, All-Pro teams have traditionally been assembled from press polls of individually voting sportswriters.
 After polling the writers, the votes are tallied to determine the selected players and the results have historically been published through various news syndicates.
 Today, the teams are mostly published online or announced on various televised sports programs.
-Some organizations publish two All-Pro lists, a "First Team" and a "Second Team," with the first consisting of more prominent players than the second.
+Some organizations publish two All-Pro lists, a first team and a second team, with the first consisting of more prominent players than the second.

 The Associated Press (AP) and its All-Pro selections are the most widely recognized today.
 Other polls include the United Press International All-Pro poll, which began in the 1940s and continued in various forms until 1997, the Newspaper Enterprise Association All-Pro team, which ran from 1955 until 1992, and the Pro Football Writers Association All-Pro teams, which were inaugurated in 1966 and continue to be released annually.
 The NFL itself compiled official All-Pro lists beginning in 1931 but abandoned the practice in 1942.

 The All-Pro designation, while not officially sanctioned by the NFL, is generally considered a more prestigious honor than selections to the Pro Bowl, the NFL's annual all-star game.
 A minimum of twice as many Pro Bowlers are selected as first and second team All-Pro slots combined.
-In 2010 the date of the Pro Bowl Game was permanently moved to the week before Super Bowl, ensuring the Super Bowl would always be the last game of the season.
-Since they would be preparing for the championship, every Pro Bowl selection bound for the Super Bowl are replaced by alternates.
-Pro Bowl selections who decline to play due to injury or lack of interest, are replaced by alternates.
-Both the original selection and alternate will be credited as being a member of that year’s Pro Bowl squad.
-The All-Pro list does not have alternates.
+This is because, in 2010, the date of the Pro Bowl game was permanently moved to the week before Super Bowl, ensuring that the Super Bowl would always be the last game of the season.
+Since they are preparing for the championship, all Pro Bowl selections bound for the Super Bowl are replaced by alternates, as are any Pro Bowl selections who decline to play due to injury or lack of interest.
+Both the original selection and alternate will be credited as being a member of that year's Pro Bowl squad.
+This results in a larger number of picks than the All-Pro list, which does not have alternates.

+Selecting entities

+National Football League

+The NFL compiled its own 11-man "All-League" teams beginning in 1931.
+Through the 1939 NFL season players selected to this elite list were chosen by the coaches of the league; however, beginning in 1940, the selection of this team was turned over to the membership of the Professional Sports Writers Association.
+Selection of this team ended after the 1942 season.